t3thral/t3thral/README.md

-- ⚡: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- ⚡: I’m working as a Software Engineer and contributing to frontend and backend for building web apps.

-- ⚡:  Sole Buisness Owner of 2shotz LLC
+- ⚡: Sole Buisness Owner of 2shotz LLC 😃

-- ⚡: In my free time,I like to make game scripts.
+- ⚡: In my free time or whenever i can i make music.